Tres Hermanas Artist Residency

 The space

-“Luna”, our super adobe dome: a compact, beautiful earthen structure with room for a bed, desk, and a generous central floor for making and experimenting.
+• “Luna”, our super adobe dome: a compact, beautiful earthen structure with a bed, desk, and large central area for making and experimenting.

-Facilities*: there is no running water or bathroom inside the dome; composting toilets are located just outside the dome.
-Artists use the shared kitchen and bathrooms in the main house as needed.
+• Facilities: there is no running water or bathroom inside the dome.
+Artists use a shared kitchen and a bathroom in the main house.

 Practical details & expectations